hateoas-forms/spring-hateoas-forms-sample-bank/README.md

 	  }
 	}

-This way the client can create a *<select>* element with the suggested values, *NATIONAL* and *INTERNATIONAL*.
+This way the client can create a `<select>` element with the suggested values, *NATIONAL* and *INTERNATIONAL*.

-## Field with suggested values retrieved from the server
+## Possible values for a field retrieved from the server

 We will introduce a change on the *toAccount* field.
-It will be converted to a *<select>* like element where suggested values are retrieved from the server in another request.
+It will be converted to a `<select>` like element where possible values are retrieved from the server in another request.
-This way the suggested values are showed to the user as he/she keys the account number.
+This way possible values are showed to the user as he/she keys the account number.

 The field data for the transfer creation form preparation request will change and include the url for the filter request: